paich64/C64MEGA65/README.md

 ### Constraints and Roadmap

-Our Release 2 is still an early release.
+Our Release 3 is still an early release.
 Thanks to all the folks who [contributed](AUTHORS) to the core, it is incredibly compatible to an original Commodore 64.
-With our Release 2 you can play nearly all the available games and watch almost all demos ever written for the C64.
+With our Release 3 you can play nearly all the available games and watch almost all demos ever written for the C64.
 It happens more often than not, that the core is recognized as real hardware by software.

 At this moment, our MEGA65 version of the core is not supporting some of the very nice hardware offerings that the MEGA65 makes, such as:

-* Mouse / Paddles
+* Mouse
 * Expansion port: Support hardware cartridges
 * IEC port: Support real drives, printers, ...
 * Use the MEGA65's drive as a C1581